Jussie Smollett has been found guilty of lying to police.

 On Thursday a Chicago jury found Smollett guilty of five counts of disorderly conduct.
 Each count carries a penalty of up to three years in prison.

-The story has taken quite a few twists and turns since he first claimed he was set upon by two men.
+The story has taken quite a few twists and turns since it began.

 29 January 2019: The alleged incident takes place

-Chicago police say they're investigating a suspected racist and homophobic attack of Jussie - real name Justin - Smollett by two masked men which happened at about 2am.
+Chicago police say they're investigating a suspected racist and homophobic attack of Jussie Smollett by two masked men which happened at about 2am.